Questions from Visitors: Thoughts on the House Experience

 Why are appointments necessary?

 We attempt to schedule our visitors to avoid disappointment.
-Drop-ins can build up into a crowd that interferes with the sense of nature and peace that visitors experience.
-Drop-ins may also be disappointed if curtains are drawn and they cannot see into the House; the House may be closed due to special events or scheduled repair work.
+Walk-ins can build up into a crowd that interferes with the sense of nature and peace that visitors experience.
+Walk-ins may also be disappointed if curtains are drawn and they cannot see into the House; the House may be closed due to special events or scheduled repair work.

 Why limit group sizes?